marcanpilami/mongodb-collector/doc/CONFIG.md

 The different parameters that can be set:
 * ConnectionString - compulsory - a standard MongoDB connection string
-* DatabaseName - compulsory - put the name of the database which should store the data.
-It will be created if it does not exist.
-Ignored if TargetConnection is used.
-* ReplicaSetName - if using a replica set.

 An optional item, TargetConnection can be used to specify where to store the data.
 By default, the system will store the data inside the monitored databases themselves.
 This option allows to centralize the data and therefore the publication of the results.
-It has the same syntax as the other connections.
+It has the same syntax as the other connections, with an additional option "DatabaseName" designating the database in which to store the data.
 It is not set by default.

 ### Items